 The DOL’s selling point for the pilot program is that it will allow employers to expeditiously resolve minimum wage and overtime violations without litigation.
 WHD will require payment of all back wages.
 However, it will not require additional payment of liquidated damages or civil monetary penalties when employers choose to participate in the program and proactively work with WHD to fix and resolve the compensation practices at issue.

 However, there is some concern about the risk associated with participation in the program.
 Attorneys general from 10 states and the District of Columbia have raised concerns to the DOL that the federal PAID program encroaches on the rights of workers under state laws.
-In a letter last April to the U.S. DOL, the attorneys general said that “it would be an improper federal overreach for the Department to attempt to permit employers, under the auspices of the PAID Program, to require employees to waive state law protections in exchange for the employer’s payment of overdue wages.
+In a letter from April 2018 to the U.S. DOL, the attorneys general said that “it would be an improper federal overreach for the Department to attempt to permit employers, under the auspices of the PAID Program, to require employees to waive state law protections in exchange for the employer’s payment of overdue wages.
 In many jurisdictions, such waivers would not be enforceable against state law enforcement entities, yet they would mislead employees into believing that they have no further legal recourse.
 Please be advised that we will continue to prosecute labor violations to the fullest extent of our authority, both civilly and criminally, regardless of whether employers have participated in the PAID Program.”

 In a press release, California Attorney General Xavier Becerra stated: “Californians who depend on every penny they’ve earned to feed their families and keep a roof over their heads should have a government that’s working for them, not against them…The PAID Program does the complete opposite by giving unscrupulous employers a free pass to avoid accountability for wage theft – not to mention undercutting state and local labor agencies that look out for working people.
 While Washington fails to protect workers, the California Department of Justice stands committed to protecting workers’ rights and enforcing the law.”